Skip to main content

 Dual-Rubric Grading

-Rather than forcing both into a single schema (which would require messy allOf workarounds in JSON Schema strict mode), I implemented separate GPT-4o prompts and Structured Output schemas per call type.
+Rather than forcing both into a single schema (which would require messy allOf workarounds in JSON Schema strict mode), I implemented separate o4-mini prompts and Structured Output schemas per call type.
 The persona's call_type field flows through the transcript into Brain 2, which selects the appropriate rubric.

 All scores normalize to 0-100 for cross-rubric analytics, so franchise operators can compare performance regardless of call type.